 Health Insurance for Dependents of Students

 Choosing the right plan for your family is an important decision.
 University Heath Services (UHS) can help you learn about and get connected to health coverage for your family.
-Families have a choice of health insurance plans, including individual commercial insurance plans, publicly supported plans, and non-profit community-based plans.
-See below for contact information.
+Families have a choice of health insurance plans, including marketplace exchange plans (federal and state such as Covered California), individual commercial insurance plans, publicly supported plans, and non-profit community-based plans.
+See below for contact information or contact our free Student Insurance Helpline.

 Voluntary Dependent Plan for UC Berkeley Students